status-im/status-mobile/src/quo/README.md

 # Status Quo Components
 All components in **Quo** should be independent of the app state.
-They should be pure, and easy to reason about.
-This is required to make the library independent and easily pulled off as a separate repository when needed.
+They should be _pure_ and _easy to reason about_.
+Avoiding the app state is also required to make the library independent and easy to be pulled off as a separate repository when needed.
-Do avoid high coupling and direct use of internal styling, the components should be exported via namespace `quo.core` and used by status app only from here.
+To avoid high coupling and direct use of internal styling, the components should be exported via namespace `quo.core` and used by the Status app only from there.
 This will allow a more flexible way to update components without possible breakages into the app style.

-**Quo** components should and not have any dependency on the status app, this will avoid circular dependency and also benefit the independence of the components.
+**Quo** components should not have any dependency on the Status app, this will avoid circular dependency and also benefit the independence of the components.

 All components are stored inside `components` namespaces.
 They are stateless and do